-Kirsten Anderson - Litigation Director
+Kirsten Anderson - Litigation Director Pronouns: She, her, hers

 Ms. Anderson joined Southern Legal Counsel in 2007 as a staff attorney and became the organization's Litigation Director in 2016.
 She litigates complex civil rights cases in state and federal trial and appellate courts and in administrative forums.
 Since 2007, she has directed SLC's Ending Homelessness Project which utilizes litigation, policy advocacy, community education and outreach to remove legal barriers to ending homelessness.
 She is a frequently invited speaker on social justice issues, particularly on the civil and human rights of homeless individuals.